jmgray/hexcast/README.md

 and about another 2 days creating and testing the system.
 Aside from some mechanical issues, such as looking for easy ways to extract chunks of arrays, and getting `sympy` to quickly find large primes, I did not do any research in solving this.
-When I had resolved to follow this method, I gave the problem to a friend, who found a solution in 20 minutes using a reversible encryption technique, something I don't know much about.
+When I had resolved to follow this strategy, I gave the problem to a friend, who found a solution in 20 minutes using a reversible encryption technique, something I don't know much about but probably should learn.
 We use what we know. :)